flamwenco/40s-wiki-backup/why.md

 On a common laptop-sized keyboard, just under half of the keys require stretching or moving the hands followed by reorienting back to the home row; this includes distant yet common keys such as the arrow and delete keys.
 That reaching and reorienting is slow and can lead to hand issues.

-Forty-percent keyboards reduce finger and hand stretch by moving some keys onto added layers under the fingers.
+Forty-percent boards reduce finger and hand stretch by moving some keys onto added layers under the fingers.
 Full-size keyboards already do this by using the shift key for both capital letters and many symbols.
 Most people don't use massive keyboards with separate keys for the capital letters and extra symbols.
 Instead, they use a shift-layer key.
 Forty-percent keyboards apply the same idea to a smaller set of base keys.
-They often use just the letter area plus side columns, with the keyboard usually having only four rows.
+They often use just the letter area plus side columns, with the board usually having only four rows.

 A simple 40% keymap has two new layers and two new layer access keys.
 Holding one layer key accesses a layer with navigation, editing, numbers, and functions; holding the other accesses a layer with symbols.